5 of the best long hairstyles for men: How to style your long locks for any occasion

 Made popular by ASAP Rocky, Travie McCoy, Adam Beach, Elden Henson

 Braiding your own hair takes time and patience, but once you’ve got the hang of it, it’s more than worth the effort.
 Alternatively, hit up your barber for some help.
-The look is great for natural and afro hair, as well as fine hair that gets greasy quickly.
+The look is great for natural and afro hair, as well as fine hair that gets greasy quickly, making it one of the most versatile long hairstyles for men.

 Braids can be done anywhere on the head.
 They create a unique look with eye-catching detail.
 With braids, you can team it up with a man bun, ponytail, or even a half-up half-down look.
 Braiding the top of your head in sections and ending in a bun is a strong urban look.
 You can go loose, or tighten them up to cornrows.
 They’re much more versatile than you might think.